VolhaBukhal/rsschool-cv/cv.md

 * GitHub: [VolhaBukhal](https://github.com/VolhaBukhal)

 ### About myself
-I am a scintist for a more then 10 year in a fild of physics and radioecologist by specialisation.
+I have been working as scintist for a more then 10 year in a fild of physics and radioecologist by specialisation.
 But for the last year I am intresting in fronend development and have an goul to change my job in upcoming year.
 I like see the resul imidiate of the work and frontend is ideal for that.
-Simultaniouslyi I know that imidiate result could be only after hardworking and exosting stady and don't afraid of it, my slogan  - never give up and keep going studing and prectice.
+Simultaniouslyi I know that imidiate result could be only after hardworking and exosting stady and don't afraid of it, my slogan - never give up and keep going studing and practice.

 ### Scills
 * HTML&CSS